SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 # Resource Naming Convention

-A REPP resource can be a single unique object identifier e.g. a domain name, or consist out of a collection of objects.
+A REPP resource can be a single unique object identifier e.g. a domain name or consist out of a collection of objects.
 A collection of objects available for registry operations MUST be identified by: `/{context-root}/{version}/{collection}`

 - `{context-root}` is the base URL which MUST be specified, the {context-root} MAY be an empty, zero length string.